 Welcome to the Marystown Volunteer Fire Department!
 It is our pleasure to provide this website to you, the viewing public.
 Please take a moment to browse our department and meet our Firefighters.

 The Marystown Volunteer Fire Department serves approximately 5,400 residents from the centrally located Fire Hall on McGettigan Boulevard.
 The Fire Department has 30 very dedicated volunteer Firefighters who serve the community 24 hours a day, 7 days a week and 365 days a year.
-Our Firefighters are always busy answering emergency calls, training to protect the residents, and participating in community events.
+Our Firefighters are always busy answering emergency calls, training to protect the residents, educating the public and participating in community events.

 Feel free to also follow us on Facebook at https://www.facebook.com/MYSTVolFireDept/ and Twitter @MYSTVolFireDept.